HMS Furious (47): Design and description

 Even as she was being built, Furious was modified with a large hangar capable of housing ten aircraft on her forecastle that replaced the forward turret.
 A 160-foot (49 m) flight deck was built along its roof.
 Aircraft were flown off and, rather less successfully, landed on this deck.
 Floatplanes like the Short Type 184 used a four-wheel trolley that ran down a track along the centre of the flight deck for take-off.
 Aircraft were lifted by crane from the hangar to the flight deck.
 Although the aft turret was fitted and the gun tested, it was not long before Furious returned to her builders for further modifications.
 In November 1917, the rear turret was replaced by a 300-foot (91 m) deck for landing aircraft over another hangar.
 Her funnel and superstructure remained intact, with a narrow strip of decking around them to connect the fore and aft flight decks.
 Turbulence from the funnel and superstructure was severe enough that only three landing attempts were successful before further attempts were forbidden.
 Her 18-inch guns were reused on the Lord Clive-class monitors General Wolfe and Lord Clive during the war.

 Furious was laid down on 8 June 1915 at Armstrong Whitworth's Low Walker shipyard in Newcastle upon Tyne.
 The ship was launched on 18 August 1916 and commissioned on 26 June 1917.
 As completed, her complement numbered 737 officers and ratings.

 Aircraft landing and the First World War

-On 2 August 1917, while performing trials, Squadron Commander Edwin Dunning landed a Sopwith Pup, believed to have been N6453, successfully on board Furious, becoming the first person to land an aircraft on a moving ship.
-On 7 August, he made one more successful landing in the same manner, but on his third attempt, in Pup N6452, the engine choked and the aircraft crashed off the starboard bow into the sea, causing him to drown.
+On 2 August 1917, while performing trials, Squadron Commander Edwin Dunning landed a Sopwith Pup on Furious, becoming the first person to land an aircraft on a moving ship.
+On 7 August, he made another landing in the same manner, but on his third attempt the engine choked and the aircraft crashed off the starboard bow into the sea.
+Knocked unconscious, he drowned in the cockpit.
 The deck arrangement was unsatisfactory because aircraft had to manoeuvre around the superstructure to land.
+Dunning's replacement as the head of Furious' air group, Frederick Rutland, performed a landing in the same manner as Dunning, after which he stopped these experiments, reporting to the Admiralty that the average lifespan of a pilot making a landing like this would be ten landings, in good weather.